 Unless project members collaborate efficiently with one another, the project could fail to get off the ground.

 The participation of all members is more important than who is selected to lead the entire effort.
-Put plans in place to encourage activity and set regular meeting dates so everyone can stay informed.
+Put plans in place to encourage engagement and set regular meeting dates so everyone can stay informed.

 6. High Implementation Costs

 Another barrier to BIM implementation is the high cost.
-While the physical equipment and technology are expensive, they aren’t the only costs to consider.

 Business leaders should consider all elements of their business that the project will impact, which may include: